susisami/fullstack-browser-based-game/README.md

 1. User interacts with the browser-based UI
 2. Frontend sends requests via AJAX
 3. Backend processes logic and communicates with database
 4. Data is returned and dynamically rendered in the UI

+## Setup & Run